 Coastal Resource Protection

-The coastal zone is defined by the Coastal Act and generally extends inland 1,000 yards from the mean high tide line of the sea.
+One of our main programs is protection of our unique waters and resources along Marin's coastal zone, which is defined by the California Coastal Act and generally extends inland 1,000 yards from the mean high tide line of the sea.
 This zone is essential to support healthy marine life.

 Coastal zones, marine ecosystems and the species that flourish within them have incredible value — both to natural functions such as climate change mitigation and to the coastal communities that depend on them.
 Billions of people depend on the ocean for their food, livelihoods and recreational opportunities.
 The marine life that provide it — whether it’s fish to eat or whale watching trips that fuel the economy — these areas must be managed carefully and sustainably.

 California's coast and ocean are among our most treasured resources.
 The need to safeguard the long-term health of California's marine life was recognized by the California Legislature in 1999 with the passage of the Marine Life Protection Act.
 This Act aims to protect California’s marine natural heritage through establishing a statewide network of marine protected areas (MPAs) designed, created, and managed using sound science and stakeholder input.